AgoraIO-Community/AUIVoiceRoom/iOS/Document/VoiceRoomFAQ.md

 At present, the IM service provider of the chat room is AgoraChat, which does not support replacement for the time being, and will support replacement in later iterations.

+## 4 When using the same userId to join the rtm rtc channel, the returned user id is inconsistent

+Please join the rtc channel before joining the rtm channel, the user ui called back in the rtc sdk proxy will be consistent with the channel userId you joined.

-## 4 How to contact Agora for assistance when encountering difficulties in integration
+## 5 How to contact Agora for assistance when encountering difficulties in integration

 1: If you are already using the Agora service or in the process of docking, you can contact the sales or service of the docking